 All Directors are subject to retirement by rotation at annual general meeting of the Company in accordance with the Company's Memorandum of Article of Association.
 Article 108 provides that at every annual general meeting, one-third of the Directors for the time being, or, if their number is not three or a multiple of three, then the number nearest to but not less than one-third shall retire from office by rotation provided that every Director (including those appointed for a specific term) shall be subject to retirement by rotation at least once every three years.
 The Directors to retire in every year shall be those who have been longest in office since their last election or appointment and so that as between persons who became or were last re-elected Directors on the same day those to retire shall (unless they otherwise agree among themselves) be determined by lot.
 A retiring Director shall be eligible for re-election.
-In this connection, Mr. Zhang Shengfeng, Mr. Lin Zonghong, Mr. Wen Baoma and Mr. Chen Zhigang will retire by rotation at the 2021 AGM and, being eligible, offer themselves for re-election.
+In this connection, Ms. Wu Xiaoli, Mr. Yau Chi Ming, Dr. Dai Yiyi and Dr. Lu Hong Te will retire by rotation at the 2022 AGM and, being eligible, offer themselves for re-election.

-Mr. Jiang Bo was appointed as a non-executive Director on 26 May 2020.
-In accordance with article 112 of the Company's Memorandum and Articles of Association, he will retire at 2021 AGM and, being eligible, offer himself for re-election.
+Ms. Fung Yat Carol and Mr. Chen Xin were appointed as non-executive Directors on 9 September 2021 and 28 February 2022 respectively.
+In accordance with article 112 of the Company's Memorandum and Articles of Association, they will retire at 2022 AGM and, being eligible, offer themselves for re-election.